1970 Pacific typhoon season: Typhoon Wilda (Iliang)

 A broad surface trough developed into Tropical Storm Wilda on August 9.
 After drifting to the west-southwest, it turned to the north, where it reached a peak of 120 mph winds on the 12th near Okinawa.
 Wilda continued northward, and weakened slightly to a 105 mph typhoon before making landfall on western Kyūshū on the 14th.
 Wilda accelerated to the northeast, and became extratropical on the 15th.
 The typhoon caused heavy rain, killing 11 people.

-Typhoon Anita
+Super Typhoon Anita

-An upper level low contributed to the formation of Tropical Depression 11W on August 16 over the northern Marianas Islands.
+An upper-level low contributed to the formation of Tropical Depression 11W on August 16 over the northern Marianas Islands.
 It quickly intensified, reaching typhoon status that night.
 Anita's intensification rate slowed initially, but as it continued northwestward late on the 18th and 19th, Anita rapidly strengthened to a 155 mph super typhoon.
 It weakened as it accelerated to the north-northwest, and hit western Shikoku in Japan on the 21st as a 115 mph typhoon.
 Anita, which became extratropical on the 22nd, caused 23 deaths and sank 31 vessels.